MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/smtp-addresses.md

 | _email-address_ <br/> |**PR_EMAIL_ADDRESS** ([PidTagEmailAddress](pidtagemailaddress-canonical-property.md))  <br/> |
 |implicit, always "SMTP"  <br/> |**PR_ADDRTYPE** ([PidTagAddressType](pidtagaddresstype-canonical-property.md))  <br/> |

-If there is no display name for an address on inbound mail, the entire e-mail address should be used instead.
+If there is no display name for an address on inbound mail, the entire email address should be used instead.
 The address type is always SMTP.

 Recipient properties are taken from the MAPI message's recipient table; sender properties are taken from the message itself.